Song Joong-ki: Personal life

-Relationships

 On July 5, 2017, Song and Descendants of the Sun co-star Song Hye-kyo announced through their respective agencies that they were engaged.
 They married in a private ceremony on October 31, 2017, at Youngbingwan, Hotel Shilla in Seoul, amid intense media interest across Asia with his closest family and friends.
 On June 26, 2019, the couple announced their divorce, which was finalized in July 2019.

-On December 26, 2022, it was confirmed that Song was dating a non-celebrity British girlfriend.
-On January 30, 2023, Song announced through his fancafe that he had married his British girlfriend named Katy Louise Saunders, a former actress, and that she is pregnant with their child.
+On December 26, 2022, it was confirmed that Song was dating a British girlfriend, though nothing more was stated about her identity.
+On January 30, 2023, Song announced through his fancafe that he had married his British-Italian girlfriend Katy Louise Saunders, a former actress who was already pregnant with their first child.
+On June 14, 2023, Saunders gave birth to a son at a hospital in Rome.
+On July 8, 2024, it was reported that the couple is expecting their second child.
+On November 20, 2024, Song announced the birth of their daughter.
+Song lives in Seoul and Tuscany, Italy with his wife and children.